YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 INTEG
 ++++++++++++

 Performs an integrity check on a YottaDB database file.
 You can perform structural integrity checks on one or more regions in the current Global Directory without bringing down (suspending database updates) your application.
 However, a MUPIP INTEG on a single file database requires standalone access but does not need a Global Directory.
 The order in which the MUPIP INTEG command selects database regions is a function of file system layout and may vary as files are moved or created.
-Execute a MUPIP INTEG operations one database file at a time to generate an report where the output always lists database files in a predictable sequence.
+Execute MUPIP INTEG operations one database file at a time to generate an report where the output always lists database files in a predictable sequence.
 For example, to compare output with a reference file, run INTEG on one file at a time.

 Always use MUPIP INTEG in the following conditions: